I hear this question a lot: “Do I raise or return this error in Python?”

 before re-raising the exception.
 If you want to propagate a caught exception, use raise

-, you can also use a bare except:
+While you can use a bare except:

-class with except Exception:
+or catch except Exception:

 Use else